 So when the Asiad ended and I saw unfamiliar names such as Yuka Saso, Bianca Pagdanganan, Lois Kaye Go, and Margielyn Didal making headlines, winning golds for the country, I aptly raised an eyebrow.

-And I thought, “Maybe it’s time for us to elevate other sports to the same level as basketball?”
+And I thought, “Maybe it’s time for us to elevate other National sports to the same level as basketball?”

 Massive Potential in Other Sports

 If there was anything the last Asian Games showed us, it’s that despite very little support from our fellow countrymen, athletes from other sports can excel in international competition.
 Empowered women took center stage as the only gold medals we won came from female athletes.
 Hidilyn Diaz, our weightlifting pride, led the way by snatching our first gold medal in the Asiad.
 It was then followed by Filipino-Japanese golfer Yuka Saso who won our second gold in the golf women’s individual competition.
 Saso also teamed up with Bianca Pagdanganan and Lois Go to win another gold in the golf women’s team event.
 Finally, Margielyn Arda Didal pulled off a cinderella story by smashing the competition and winning the gold medal for the women’s skateboarding street event.

 Looking back in history, we’ve actually had notable Filipinos show potential in National sports less popular than basketball.
 There’s Paulino Alcantara, a Spanish-Filipino football player who played most of his career as forward for FC Barcelona.
 Come to think of it, football should be top of mind when we’re looking for another national sport.
 Although it’s gained popularity in the last decade thanks to the Philippine Azkals’ success, it’s still miles away from being on the same level as basketball.